Secrisx/Socaio/README.md

 # Socaio - AI-Powered Audience Analysis Tool

 Understand how your audience will react to news content with AI-powered insights.
-Simply enter your news content and get detailed audience analysis and reaction predictions.
+Built with Next.js for dynamic, server-side functionality.

 ## ✨ What You Can Do